drvinceknight/pfm/book/tools-for-mathematics/09-differential-equations/why/main.md

     \end{cases}
 $$

-We now define a python function to that returns the right hand side of that system of equations:
+Now define a python function that returns the right hand side of that system of equations:

 ```{code-cell} ipython3